Skip to main content

 Vitamin D comes primarily from sun exposure.
 Most foods, including animal products, are naturally poor sources of vitamin D, say Dr. Herby and Praamsma, adding that planning is important regardless of vegetarian or nonvegetarian status.

-The Physicians Committee has also requested an erratum to correct this error.
-They have also asked the Academy to retract the paper and make these and other corrections.
+The Physicians Committee has also asked the Academy to retract the paper and make corrections in other sections.

 Media Contact